akuafo/toukun/README.md

     python3 encodedecode.py

 This script will run an interactive session from the command line to convert tokens and text via Tiktoken.
 It gives you two options:  enter a string of text and see the tokens, or enter a token and see the text.
 You can try multi-byte unicode characters too.

+For example, here is a sample session:

+    Please enter a command:
+    ('s' to input string, 't' to input token', or 'q' to quit) s
+    Enter a string to encode: ok
+    Titoken results:
+    array of tokens of length 1
+        token as integer: 564 | token as string: ok | token as byte literal: b'ok'

+    Please enter a command:
+    ('s' to input string, 't' to input token', or 'q' to quit) s
+    Enter a string to encode: okok
+    Titoken results:
+    array of tokens of length 2
+        token as integer: 564 | token as string: ok | token as byte literal: b'ok' token as integer: 564 | token as string: ok | token as byte literal: b'ok'

+    Please enter a command:
+    ('s' to input string, 't' to input token', or 'q' to quit) t
+    Enter a token to decode (integer: 100
+    Titoken results:
+    array value: [100] | decode to string: � | decode to byte literal: b'\xa7'

+    Please enter a command:
+    ('s' to input string, 't' to input token', or 'q' to quit) q

 ## <a id="Train-BPE"></a>Train a new BPE